 A student subject to Academic Suspension may petition the Academic Standards Committee to be allowed to register.
 A written appeal must be submitted at least two weeks prior to the beginning of the desired semester of attendance.

 Appeals denied by the Academic Standards Committee may continue to the Curriculum Committee.

-Note: Financial aid satisfactory progress standards may differ.
+NOTE: Financial aid satisfactory progress standards may differ.

+For students challenged with a low GPA because they have experienced a period of low grades that does not reflect their academic potential, Snow College offers academic renewal.
 Academic renewal allows students the opportunity to recalculate their GPA by discounting grades of D+, D, D-, E, F, or UW which were earned five or more years prior to the date of petition.
 The following conditions apply:

 The Federal Higher Education Act will not allow academic renewal for federal financial aid purposes.
 Students who plan to apply for financial aid must contact the Financial Aid Office before requesting academic renewal.

 Academic renewal cannot be used to make an otherwise ineligible athlete eligible.
 Only a student’s original grades are considered for athletic eligibility.

 Academic renewal petition forms are available in the Registrar’s Office.
 A $25 processing fee applies to each petition.

 A credit hour is an amount of work represented in intended learning outcomes and verified by evidence of student achievement that is not less than